cubiclesoft/php-libs-to-composer/README.md

 * \\CubicleSoft\\WebServer - It is what it says on the tin.
 It's a web server.
 In pure PHP.
 Abuses the HTTP class to implement a rather scary and complete feature set that probably rivals Apache.
 Isn't going to win any performance awards.
 Is probably susceptible to DoS attacks due to multiple bugs in PHP.
 Used by Cloud Storage Server and PHP App Server.
 [Documentation](https://github.com/cubiclesoft/ultimate-web-scraper/blob/master/docs/web_server.md)  (src/WebServer.php)
 * \\CubicleSoft\\WebSocket - Implements a WebSocket client.
 Probably not as robust as it could be on the async front but, unlike most WebSocket classes, this one allows the application to ignore those pesky control packets.
 [Docuemtation](https://github.com/cubiclesoft/ultimate-web-scraper/blob/master/docs/websocket.md)  (src/WebSocket.php)
 * \\CubicleSoft\\WebSocketServer - Move over Node.js and whatever else is out there.
 A new WebSocket server is in town.
 With limits on packet size because, well, WebSocket vulnerabilities.
 Actually, you probably shouldn't use this in production environments either.
 WebSocket is kind of a broken protocol.
 The server exists to test the client because there aren't that many open servers out there.
 [Documentation](https://github.com/cubiclesoft/ultimate-web-scraper/blob/master/docs/websocket_server.md)  (src/WebSocketServer.php)
+* \\CubicleSoft\\XTerm - Static functions in a class for emitting XTerm-compatible escape codes to alter terminal behavior.
+Mostly for changing font styles and colors but also supports most escape codes with easier to comprehend functions.
+Many features also work with the Command Prompt in Windows 10 and later.
+[Documentation](https://github.com/cubiclesoft/php-misc/blob/master/docs/xterm.md)  (src/XTerm.php)
 * \\CubicleSoft\\simple_html_dom - Not actually a CubicleSoft class.
 Accidental inclusion from Ultimate Web Scraper Toolkit.  \[Shrugs\]  Obsoleted by TagFilter.  (src/simple_html_dom.php)

 Other: